pgian33/last-minute-sales-tax/README.md

 - ReceiptTest -> checks the <b>output1</b>, <b>output2</b>, <b>output3</b> provided above in this page.
 You can edit input and output files and run a test using different data as input/output.

 You have to run the provided tests using Junit 5 and Java >= 8.

+You can test the code using Travis CI: https://travis-ci.org/github/pgian33/last-minute-sales-tax